-Maintain a high Grade Point Average (GPA).
-Every percentage point is important when it comes to determining scholarship eligibility.
+High marks aren't required for all scholarship and bursaries, but there are many scholarships and bursaries where your grade point average (GPA) will be considered.
+Do your best to maintain a high Grade Point Average (GPA).
+In some cases, every percentage point is important when it comes to determining scholarship eligibility.
 Work hard and get the highest grades possible, because it could mean the difference in successful scholarship applications.
-In some cases the relevant GPA may be based on a specific subset of your courses, and/or courses taken over a specified period of time.
+For some scholarships the relevant GPA may be based on a specific subset of your courses, and/or courses taken over a specified period of time.